• Four Questions

 The Alphabet as Kit of Parts

-This is a side project I started last year, when I was fussing with word lists for the Prairie Hill books and struggling to explain what I was trying to do.
+This is a side project I started in 2022, when I was fussing with word lists for the Prairie Hill books and struggling to explain what I was trying to do.
 In the two starter sets in the foreground, every block is just one letter.
 Family blocks in the back gather lowercase letters with related phonemes.

 • Kit of Parts 2